-Iskra Tikvarovska Kazandjievska, Marketing Officer at EVN Macedonia.
+Interview with: Iskra Tikvarovska Kazandjievska, Marketing Officer at EVN, N. Macedonia

 Seamless service for customers meant providing our employees a safe work environment.
 To guarantee physical distancing, a large number of employees now work in shifts, and from home.
-To make remote work possible, we implemented new communication protocols, using online video, voice and chat platforms for trainings, meetings and coordination as well as remote access to the IT systems.
+To make remote work possible, we implemented new communication protocols, using online video, voice, and chat platforms for training, meetings, and coordination as well as remote access to the IT systems.
 Managers were given a range of digital tools to organize and manage their teams.
 Performance tracking software solutions were implemented where appropriate.

 Still, the nature of our business is specific, and we provide customers with one of the most essential services that enable their everyday lives.
 That is why many of our employees remained on the field, with additional safety measures.
 Paperwork for daily tasks was eliminated and digitalized, as well as tactical coordination.